-The first, best century of the Zhou dynasty eventually tailed off into decadence and corruption, as the Chinese philosophy of history tells us it must.
-And another emerging constant of Chinese history marked the times as well: the “barbarians” who lived outside the borders of the empire raided the outskirts of the Zhou capital of Hao with impunity as the power and prestige of the dynasty declined.
+The first, best century of the Zhou dynasty eventually tailed off into decadence and corruption, as the Chinese philosophy of history tells us is inevitable.
+Another emerging constant of Chinese history marked the times as well: the nomads who lived outside the borders of the empire raided the outskirts of the Zhou capital of Hao with impunity as the power and prestige of the dynasty declined.
 The Zhou responded by building more walls, always a sure sign of a regime in abeyance.
-One of the old stories tells of a Zhou emperor who became a Chinese version of the boy who cried wolf: he loved to light the capital’s beacon towers and watch the barons from the countryside rush in with their armies to give aid — and then enjoy the looks on their faces when they realized it was a false alarm.
-Sure enough, on the day when the barbarians really did come, the barons shook their heads and stayed home while their enemies sacked the city.
+One of the old stories tells of a Zhou emperor who became a Chinese version of the boy who cried wolf: he loved to light the capital’s beacon towers and watch the barons from the countryside rush in with their armies to give aid — and then enjoy the look on their faces when they realized it was a false alarm.
+Sure enough, on the day when the nomads really did come, the barons shook their heads and stayed home while their capital was sacked.

-About 770 BC, with the depredations of the barbarians becoming intolerable, the Zhou moved their capital to a more sheltered spot near the very center of the empire: the city of Luoyang in modern-day Henan Province.
-While the Zhou dynasty continued as a nominal entity thereafter, the emperor became a figurehead at best; the real power inside and outside his nominal empire rested with feudal kings, each ruling their own fiefdoms and warring against one another.
+About 770 BC, with the depredations of the nomads becoming intolerable, the Zhou moved their capital to a more sheltered spot near the very center of the empire: the city of Luoyang in modern-day Henan Province.
+While the Zhou dynasty continued as a nominal entity thereafter, the emperor became a figurehead at best; the real power rested with feudal kings, each ruling their own fiefdoms and warring against one another.
 It would be so for the next 500 years.

 “Military” means to prevent violence, store weapons, preserve greatness, secure achievements, pacify the people, harmonize groups, and increase wealth.
 Now I have caused the bones of the soldiers from two states to lie exposed on the battlefield; this is violence.
 I have made a show of weapons to coerce the feudal lords; this is not storing weapons.
 Since I have caused violence and have not placed the weapons in storage, how could I have preserved greatness?
 Furthermore, the enemy state still exists; so how could my achievements be secure?
 In many ways I have gone against the people’s wishes; so how could they be pacified?
 I have not been virtuous but have used force against the feudal lords; so how could the groups be harmonized?
 I have found profit in other men’s cries and peace in their disorders.
 This has given me glory, but how has it increased wealth?
 There are seven military virtues, but I have not achieved a single one of them.

-With wisdom like this in the field alongside armies, it’s no surprise that this period of discord produced the first and in some ways the greatest of all flowerings of Chinese philosophy.
-In fact, the most famous Chinese philosopher and arguably the most important single Chinese person ever to have lived sprang from this fecund soil.
+With wisdom like this in the field alongside armies, it’s no surprise that this period produced the first and in some ways the greatest of all flowerings of Chinese philosophy.
+The most famous Chinese philosopher and arguably the most important single Chinese person ever to have lived sprang from this fecund soil.
 Had the man whom we Westerners call Confucius not come along, China and all of the Asian world around it would be very different places today.